coredex-source/noisium-forked/README.md

 ### Compatible mods

-Noisium should be compatible with most, if not all, of the popular optimisation mods currently on Modrinth/CurseForge for Minecraft `1.20.x`, since Noisium aims to fill in the gaps in performance optimisation left by other mods.
+Noisium should be compatible with most, if not all, of the popular optimisation mods currently on Modrinth/CurseForge for Noisium's supported Minecraft versions, since Noisium aims to fill in the gaps in performance optimisation left by other mods.
 This includes (but is not limited to) C2ME, Lithium, Nvidium, and Sodium.

 - C2ME: every world generation thread runs faster.
 The biome population multithreading is also done in a much better/more performant way in